-For all those who feel a sense of call to the nations, a look at the excitement and challenges involved.
+A LifeZone for all those who feel a sense of call to the nations, we looked at the excitement and challenges involved in cross-cultural ministry.

-- Session 1: We’ll be talking about how the book of Ecclesiastes contains a whopping great clue as to how we should understand it.
+- Session 1: How the book of Ecclesiastes contains a whopping great clue as to how we should understand it.

-- Session 2:We’ll then dive into a handful of passages in the book that flesh out the first session in a few different directions.
+- Session 2:Some passages in the book that flesh out the first session in a few different directions.

-- Session 3:The final session will be exploring how we can understand this unusual Old Testament text as a witness to the person of Jesus.
+- Session 3:The final session explores how we can understand this unusual Old Testament text as a witness to the person of Jesus.